ibsportsacademy/ibsportsacademy.github.io/content/english/_index.md

   enable: true
   subtitle: "where passion meets purpose"
   title: "🏀 Hoops of Hope"
-  description: "For India’s rising hoopsters, our courts are more than just a play zone — they’re open-air classrooms where discipline meets dreams. <br />
+  description: "For India’s rising hoopsters, our courts are more than just play zones — they’re open-air classrooms where discipline meets dreams. <br />
-    Every bounce of the ball echoes with purpose, every swish of the net fuels ambition, and every call from a coach carries the wisdom. <br />
+    Every bounce echoes with purpose, every swish fuels ambition, and every call from a coach carries wisdom. <br />
-    This is where passion takes shape, skills are sharpened, and futures are forged — one drill, one game, one breakthrough at a time. <br />
+    This is where passion takes shape, skills sharpen, and futures are forged — one drill, one game, one breakthrough at a time. <br />
     Are you ready to chase greatness? <br />
     **Step onto the court | Embrace the grind | Unlock the player within**"
   features_blocks: